learn-co-curriculum/phase-0-git-basics-lab/README.md

 6. Push up your local work to the remote

-If you've passed all of the tests, go ahead and run `learn submit` to register completion of this lab in learn.
+If you've passed all of the tests, run `learn submit` to register completion of this lab in learn.
 As you become more comfortable with the terminal and git, you'll find yourself using the workflow of initializing, adding, committing and pushing your work on a regular basis.

-Remember: Commit, and commit often!
+**Remember: Commit, and commit often!**

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/git-remote-code-along' title='Git Remotes + GitHub Code-Along'>Git Remotes + GitHub Code-Along</a> on Learn.co and start learning to code for free.</p>